-In my opinion, six mistaken beliefs among Christians cause incalculable pain, suffering, and lasting damage.
-I focus on these baggage issues on this blog, as summarized on my About page:
+In my opinion, there are six mistaken beliefs among Christians that cause incalculable pain, suffering, and lasting damage.
+On this blog I focus a lot on these baggage issues, as summarized on my About page:

 - The belief that the Father is an angry, capricious, vindictive God

 - The concept of eternal punishment and torture in hell

 - An insistence that the Bible is somehow inerrant in every word

 - An over-emphasis on rules and doctrinal requirements